FAIR is staffed by experienced counsellors with qualifications in psychology, social work and/or counselling, who offer group programs.

 - explore how best to express feelings of anger, fear and stress

-- have a supportive and positive social experience in the company of other children
+- have a supportive and positive social experience in the company of other children and young people

 For men who have been hurtful and intimidating towards partners and/or children we initially meet one-to-one.